felixhageloh/uebersicht/README.md

 ### building

 The code base consists of two parts, a cocoa app and a NodeJS app inside `server/`.
-To build the node app seperately, use `grunt release`.
+To build the node app seperately, use `npm run release`.
 This happens automatically every time you build using XCode.

 The node app can be run standalone using

 ```coffeescript
 coffee server/server.coffee -d <path/to/widget/dir> -p <port>
 ```

-Then point your browser to `localhost:<port>`.
-While developing you can use

-    cd server
-    grunt

-to continuously watch, compile and run specs.

 # Building in Xcode